 Not Eating at Inappropriate Times

 The sixth precept, and the first of this set of three is to avoid eating at inappropriate times.
+This is another practice in mindful eating.
 Specifically, this training rule is to abstain from teating after solar noon.
 The instruction is to avoid consuming any solid food after noon, although we may drink tea, suck on chocolate, or consumeo honey if need be.
 For years this precept confused me, as it seemed to be rather silly.
 Then, I undertook this precept while staying at a monastery.
 This precept serves two purposes.
 First, we are less likely to fall into sloth and torport when we are not overfed.
 Eating can cause some laziness or tiredness.
 When we are meditating in the container of a meditation retreat, we really don’t need very much food.
 When we stop eating after noon, we are able to conctentrate and meditate better.
 Furthermore, this is a practice in addressing craving.
 This precept helps us look at ourr relationship to food, and the craving thaat arises with it.

 Abstaining from Entertainment